Your Guide to Renovating Condos

 friends in living room

-After going over the detailed plans with the condo board and deciding what you are (and aren’t) allowed to renovate, you will also need to take into consideration for whom that condo unit is being renovated for.
+After going over the detailed plans with the condo board and deciding what you are (and aren’t) allowed to renovate, you will also need to take into consideration for whom that condo unit is being renovated.

 A lot of things also depend on whether you are refurbishing the entire space or if you plan on putting the real estate up for a resale or rent.